Come Join Us

 Please contact Val Melgosa, Student Life Specialist, for more information.

 Montgomery College is an equal opportunity educational institution.
-If you need a reasonable accommodation for club meetings, events and programs, please contact Val Melgosa by email at email@example.com or by phone at 240.567.7181.
+If you or members need a reasonable accommodation for club meetings, events and programs, please contact Val Melgosa by email at firstname.lastname@example.org or by phone at 240.567.7181.
+You may contact the DSS Office at email@example.com or call 240-567-5058 or visit SV building, room 305 for information, resources and services available.